Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 ![A four-segment inverted pendulum, with the joints all at different angles.
 A green probe is near the top segment.](images/offsetprobe.png)

-To do next: make sure this still works in simulation.
+To dos for this week:

+- [] break the plotting into joints that are in line and out of line with the probe motion
+- [] verify the probe position still works with the simulation part of the code
+- [] why doesn't it accept cylinders??
+- [] make it so that the stiffness of different joints can be changed outside the xml scripts.
+- [] research question to answer: how many joints is the right number of joints? we're just putting a bunch of springs in series, so each spring makes the K value effectively weaker.
+- [] take an arbitrary bezier curve and make it into a series of links

 8/1/25

-- [] make 3-dof rotational joints possible
+- [x] make 3-dof rotational joints possible

 This actually needs further breakdown: